Linux for Cloud Computing

 Linux is an extremely common operating system.
 90% of all cloud computing systems run on Linux.
 Most servers and technology-embedded devices run on Linux.
 It doesn’t matter if you are a cloud architect, cloud engineer, network engineer, network architect; Linux knowledge is important for your career.
 It is almost everywhere and knowing how to navigate Linux is crucial for your career.

 According to Hosting Tribunal, 100% of the world’s top 500 supercomputers run on Linux.
 And only 2 of the top 25 websites in the world are not using Linux, Furthermore, according to the same article 96.3% of the world’s top one million servers are all running Linux.
 That’s approximately 37,000 that don’t and 963,000 that do!

 Think about that.
 The vast majority of all cloud servers are running on a Linux kernel and/or a Linux Hypervisor.
-It’s the Linux control plane that manages and orchestrates the computing power in the cloud.
+Even the cloud’s control plane runs on Linux.
+The cloud’s control plane is what manages and orchestrates the computing power in the cloud.
 The data plane (computing) is performed on servers with a Linux kernel and hypervisor.
-Its virtually a guarantee that any cloud provider’s servers are running a Linux kernel on their own hypervisor.
+It’s virtually a guarantee that any cloud provider’s servers are running a Linux kernel on their own hypervisor.
 Each of these servers is likely communicating through a Linux control plane.
 Essentially, this means that the entire cloud is on Linux.
 Linux, Linux, Linux.